MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output-document.md

 - Generate business documents within automations such as invoices, RFPs, contracts, and more.
 - Build reports or write documentation by gathering information from various sources.
 - Answer users with a specific document during chat sessions when using an agent.

+> [!IMPORTANT]
+>- This is a production-ready preview feature.
+>- Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).
+>- AI Builder prompts run on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+>- This capability might not be available in your region yet.
+Learn more in the **Prompts** section in [Feature availability by region or US Government environment](availability-region.md#prompts).
+>- This capability might be subject to usage limits or capacity throttling.

 ## Create a prompt with document output